a corrosion problem reinforces fears about the supply

 The problem had so far only been identified in 1,450 megawatt reactors.
 The fault detected at Penly 1, a 1,300 MW reactor, is the first to affect another family of reactors.

-EDF announced in mid-December the precautionary shutdown of the two reactors at the Chooz (Ardennes) power plant to check for possible faults on its emergency cooling circuit, after the detection of faults in Civaux (Vienne), a another control unit of the same model.
+EDF announced in mid-December the precautionary shutdown of the two reactors at the Chooz (Ardennes) power plant to check for possible faults on its emergency cooling circuit, following the detection of faults in Civaux (Vienne), a another control unit of the same model.

 The group has since announced that one of Chooz’s reactors was indeed affected by the same problem.
 The second is still being investigated.